17 DAYS ●

-Housed in three immense hangars, the ranks of the Terracotta Army stand sentinel in their subterranean necropolis, constructed to protect China's first Emperor in the afterlife.
-Gaze over the warriors and horses, whilst your guide introduces you to their fascinating story.
-Continue to the ancient city wall for a cycle on the fortifications surrounding the heart of the city.
+Housed in three immense hangars, the ranks of the Terracotta Army stand sentinel in their subterranean necropolis, constructed to protect China’s first emperor in the afterlife.
+Visit a workshop where craftsmen recreate terracotta warriors in the style of their ancient counterparts before continuing to the ancient city wall for a cycle ride along the fortifications surrounding the heart of the city.
 Tonight, dine on traditional Shui Jiao dumplings and take an optional tour of the city at night.
 (B,L,D)